Tracer1337/shitty-search/README.md

 ### Pagerank

-Implementation of the pagerank algorithm as defined on [Wikipedia](https://en.wikipedia.org/wiki/PageRank).
+Implementation of the pagerank algorithm as desribed on [Wikipedia](https://en.wikipedia.org/wiki/PageRank).
 The ``Runner`` class adapts the pagerank algorithm to the database, but this package can be used in any situation.

 ### Search